Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 The pathologist’s report from autopsy of Evans stated that his death was “accelerated by strangulation.”
 Brady would only admit to hitting Evans with the axe and stated, “If he died from axe blows, then I killed him.”
 He was trying to be clever, but it didn’t work in his favour.

 The recording of Leslie Ann Downey was played in court.
 Brady and Hindley’s voices were clearly audible, but Hindley said she was “looking out a window” in a different room when the photos of Downey were taken and that she was “running a bath” when Downey was strangled.
 She had, apparently, no idea what had happened.
+Again, just trying to completely reject responsibility for what she helped her twisted, stupid boyfriend do.
+Whether she physically killed those kids or not, she responsible for their deaths.

 It only took two hours for the jury to find them both guilty on all counts.